 Adding or accepting a student to a personal social networking site as a ‘friend’

-- The Department recommends: employees in schools do not add or accept a student to a personal social networking site as a ‘friend’.
+- employees in schools do not add or accept a student to a personal social networking site as a ‘friend’.